Hedra-Nabil/html_layout_learn/README.md

 - translate this README back to Arabic and keep both versions in the repo.
 - generate small thumbnails for each page and update this README with previews.

----
-README updated to English for GitHub visitors.